 Tour guiding is a long, complicated thing which I don’t feel I have the wherewithal to address (and how I became “the Historian” is another story, here).

 Over the years I periodically started writing / adding to an unpublished book about being a tour guide.
 But I have not completed it.
 In part this is due to my “voice”.
 While trying to be funny, I sometimes unintentionally sound misanthropic.
 The title of my proposed book is an example: What Time Does the 1:30 Tour Leave?

 Still, over and again I (and other staff) have marveled at those who wonder why someone would “only” be a tour guide.
 This statement implies that those asking / wondering can’t figure out “why” you would do something “that doesn’t pay that much”.
 No, it doesn’t pay much in money (moolah, cheddar, greenbacks).

 The Taliesin estate in Wisconsin is one of the most complex works of art in the world which was designed / worked on / advanced by someone who is, by most counts, one of the greatest architects in human history.

 I’m just saying that, if you came up with a list of 25 people throughout the entire globe in all of human, built history (at least 6,000 years), Frank Lloyd Wright’s name is on the list.
-And yet Tour guides get paid to bring people through these spaces.
-It’s puzzling to me that anyone wouldn’t see that as something incredible.
+And yet Taliesin Preservation pays people to bring visitors through these spaces.1 It’s puzzling to me that anyone wouldn’t see that as something incredible.